 IF I HAVE TO.

-To cut a long story short, I had a third-grade teacher who should have been fired.
-She was physically and mentally abusive to her students, and I couldn’t go near the school for years because of the horrible memories.
+To make a long story short, my third-grade teacher was physically and mentally abusive to her students.
+I couldn’t return to the school for years due to the horrible memories.

-I found out later that the school district couldn’t get rid of her.
-Because of tenure.
+I’m still traumatized by that evil human.
+I later learned that the school district was unable to get rid of her.
+Due to tenure.

-So, as part of our reunion, we visited the schools we went to, which included three elementary schools, a junior high, and the high school, where the reunion would be held at the end of the day.
+During our reunion, we visited the schools we attended, including three elementary schools, a junior high, and a high school.
+The reunion was held at the end of the day in our old high school.

-I was ecstatic at the prospect of seeing old schools because I hadn’t been in most of them in over 35 years.
+I was overjoyed at the prospect of revisiting old schools because I hadn’t been to most of them in over 35 years.
+Except for this building.
+I only spent one year there, in third grade.

-I discovered her obituary from 2012, which stated that her husband was a minister and that she was a “faithful” and “involved” church member.
+Side note: I found my third-grade teacher’s obituary from 2012 online, which stated that her husband was a minister and that she was a “faithful” and “involved” churchgoer.

-My old junior high (we didn’t call it middle school like they do here) was a much better experience because I was a good 5000 feet from Central Elementary.
+My old junior high was a much better experience because I was a good 5,000 feet from Central Elementary.

 See?
 PRISON.
 I mean, just look:

 By the way, those prison bathrooms had very short doors.
-Creepy AF considering that when you are in junior-middle school, you are GROWING TALLER.
+Creepy considering that when you are in junior-middle school you are GROWING TALLER.

 That sounds dirtier than what I wanted it to.